okfn/webstore/doc/index.rst

     /{user-name}/{db-name}/{table-name}

-Table is the central exposed resource (databases are created on-the-fly and may in fact not actually be seperate databases, depending on the backend vendor (e.g. we can use PostgreSQL Schemas to partition the table space and don't actually need to create distinct databases).
+Table is the central exposed resource (databases are created on-the-fly and may in fact not actually be separate databases, depending on the backend vendor (e.g. we can use PostgreSQL Schemas to partition the table space and don't actually need to create distinct databases).